HanzoDev1375/Ghostide/Readme.md

 ### Themeing

 ## General UI Colors
-- `whole_background`: Main background color of the entire editor
+- `backgroundcolorlinear`: Main background color of the entire editor
 - `toolbarcolor`: Background color of the toolbar
 - `toolbartextcolor`: Text color in the toolbar
 - `menubackground`: Background color of menus